You can control your robot arm:

 Send your first commands to the API

-Once your control module is connected to your home WiFi, you can send your first command to the robot arm.
+Once your phosphobot server is running, you can send your first command to the robot arm.

 Make sure the robot is well fixed and the area around is clear before sending any command.

-1. Go to the interactive API docs of the control module at phosphobot.local/docs.
+1. Go to the interactive API docs on the phosphobot dashboard: localhost/docs.
+On the control module, the address phosphobot.local/docs.
 This page lets you send commands to the robot arm.

 2. Trigger the /move/init endpoint to initialize the robot (click Try it out and then press Execute).